Deploy a Matrix Server

 curl https://matrix.yourdomain.org/_matrix/client/versions

-You should get a JSON response listing supported Matrix client versions – the same response you saw when testing locally.
-Then test the well-known endpoint:
+You should get a JSON response listing supported Matrix client versions, the same response you saw when testing locally.
+Then test the well-known endpoint from the bare domain (this is what other Matrix servers will query for federation):

 If either test fails with a 404 from nginx or a connection timeout, check: